sleuth-io/sleuth-gitbook-docs/actions/cookbook.md

       actions:
         - notify_mentioned_issues

-{% endraw %}

 ### Notify support team on bugs and new features that impact them (coming soon)

-When code is deployed to production, find any issues that are either bugs or labeled with <code>support</code>, and send them to the Slack <code>#support</code> channel to notify the support team so that they can update the customer.
+When code is deployed to production, find any issues that are either bugs or labeled with `support`, and send them to the Slack `#support` channel to notify the support team so that they can update the customer.
-{% raw %}

     notify-support:
       conditions: